Skip to content

 // ^ This is a context

-Context can be only retrieve in a route handler, consists of:
+Context can only be retrieved in a route handler.
+It consists of:

 • body - HTTP message, form or file upload.